zesk/build/documentation/source/tools/debug.md

 ## Debugging

 The global `BUILD_DEBUG` can be set to a comma-delimited list of values to enable debugging for areas of {applicationName}.

-Known tags are:

-FunctionAttributeList: BUILD_DEBUG
+You can use `# BUILD_DEBUG: tokenName - descriptions` as an function comment to document meanings of debug tokens honored by your function.

 {buildDebugEnabled}